 Time spent reactively answering emails, slack messages and phone calls makes us feel busy, but we’re not necessarily actually moving important work forward, and these passive, often unforeseen tasks don’t easily lend themselves to a measurement of “progress”.

 These hardwired cognitive shortcuts help us settle into our work day, but a lot of them are pretty unproductive.
 And by removing the need for thought, these automatic responses stop us from being completely conscious of the ways we spend our time.
-Any structure guiding our use of time should be fully present and accountable.
+The inverse is also true: in the absence of a considered routine, our days can lose structure, presence and accountability.

 8. Working on the wrong priorities